+Fig. 1.
+Quasi-Lagrangian view of the interaction between the surface phytoplankton layer and suspended sediments evidently influencing the toxicity of specific phytoplankton taxa.
+While phytoplankton are identified in AUV optical data by high chlorophyll fluorescence and optical backscattering (bb), suspended sediments are identified by low chlorophyll fluorescence and high optical backscattering.
+This description was derived from intercalibrated measurements by the Dorado and Tethys AUVs within a 46-h period while following a patch tagged by a satellite-tracked drifter.
+X and Y locations are relative to the drifter.
+At each sample location, toxin per cell is represented by an asterisk scaled accordingly.
+From Ryan et al., 2013a.

 In an experiment in Monterey Bay, California, during October 2009, the AUV triggered water sampling in a phytoplankton patch that was evidently subducted from near-surface waters to the seafloor in an upwelling front.
 The water sample contained the highest concentrations of mussel and barnacle larvae detected in the study [Ryan et al. 2013b].
 Autonomously locating phytoplankton patches, the AUV sampled this unexpected near-bottom feature.
+This intelligent sampling, combined with high spatiotemporal resolution of the front in which it was sampled revealed the physical dynamics driving accumulation and transport of larvae.
 The AUV peak-capture algorithm has been successfully applied in a series of field programs studying harmful algal blooms (HABs) and zooplankton populations.
-In April 2013, the AUV ran this algorithm to accurately locate and acquire water samples from subsurface chlorophyll maximum in a HAB study in San Pedro Bay, California, as shown in Fig. 1.
+In April 2013, the AUV ran this algorithm to accurately locate and acquire water samples from subsurface chlorophyll maximum in a HAB study in San Pedro Bay, California, as shown in Fig. 2.
+Sampling of the phytoplankton populations across two water types (shelf and deep channel) and the front between them, thus enabling examination of species diversity and origins of “seed populations” for blooms of toxin producing species.